 Meth and Adderall are two commonly-abused stimulants that produce similar feelings in the body.
 Both can lead to addiction and require help from the professionals at a drug rehab center.
 While they act similarly, meth and Adderall work differently within the body and have properties that make them different.
-To understand the difference between the two, we can explore how people use these substances and how they affect the body.
+To understand the difference between meth vs. adderall, we can explore how people use these substances and how they affect the body.

-Addiction to meth or Adderall requires immediate support and treatment.
+Addiction to meth or Adderall requires immediate treatment in a meth addiction treatment program.
 Women’s Recovery in Colorado offers a nurturing environment and a wide range of treatment options to support recovery.
 If you or a woman you love struggles with meth addiction or addiction to Adderall, reach out today by calling 833.754.0554.

 What Is Meth Addiction?

 Meth is short for methamphetamine, an illegal drug that doctors don’t prescribe for any medical purpose, leaving its use unregulated.
 It is only available as a recreational drug and is highly addictive.
 Manufacturers create it using toxic chemicals, such as battery acid or acetone, which is one of the chemicals in nail polish remover.
 Ingesting meth introduces a range of toxins into the body and can be immediately damaging to someone’s short and long-term health.

 Meth acts quickly in the body by crossing the blood-brain barrier shortly after being ingested.
 It leads to:

 - Feelings of being high or euphoric

 - Aggressive or violent behavior

 Because it is full of toxic chemicals and acts so quickly in the body, it changes the brain’s functioning.
 Users can soon suffer a range of physical, social, and mental health consequences, which means they almost always need help regaining sobriety.
 Meth addiction is a severe condition that requires immediate assistance from a meth rehab center.